JohnHammond/ctf-katana/README.md

 Steganography
 ---------------------
 * For pictures you may want to increase the dimension for ex: 200x180 to 200x200. (u can do that with winhex)
+* You may know which file you have with exiftool

 * Don't forget to see this https://book.hacktricks.xyz/stego/stego-tricks